Can Social Media Usage Affect Memory?

 1. Organic illnesses like tumours, molecular abnormalities, neuronal damage, and diseases like Alzheimers and Dementia.

-2. Psyche related disorders like mental and emotional conditions, such as when things like anxiety, depression, insomnia, and stress enter the conversation.
+2. Psyche-related disorders like mental and emotional conditions, such as when things like anxiety, depression, insomnia, and stress enter the conversation.
 These are some of the most common negative effects of social media use.

 Memory is an internal process, but it can be measured by the memory performance scale of the memory awareness rating scale (MARS-MPS).
 This test presents tasks to the participants and assesses their memory function, including remembering people’s names, recognizing familiar objects, and remembering a short route.